Q.1. What are the components of a solution? [NCT 2019]

 (ii) To separate mixtures of vitamins and amino acids.

 Q.9.
 Explain the term centrifugation?
-Give one of its application.
+Give one of its applications.
 [CBSE 2016]

 Q.10.
 Write down the processes involved in sequential order to get the supply of drinking water to your home from the waterworks.
 [CBSE 2016]

 Ans.
-Reservoir → Sedimentation tank → Loading tank → Filtration tank → Chlorination kill bacteria → To Home.
+Reservoir → Sedimentation tank → Loading tank → Filtration tank → Chlorination kills bacteria → To Home.

 Q.12.
-Why the inter-conversion of states of matter is considered as a physical change?
+Why is the inter-conversion of states of matter considered a physical change?
 Give three reasons to justify your answer.
 [CBSE 2016]

-Ans. (i) It is because it occurs without change in composition.
+(i) It occurs without a change in composition.